astronomer/astro-docs/enterprise/v0.16/06_manage-astronomer/05_upgrade-astronomer.md

 ## Configure Platform Settings Between Upgrades

 You can configure platform-wide settings without needing to upgrade Astronomer versions.
-Using Helm, any of the settings your platform uses, including ones available in the Astronomer UI, can be updated through a few simple commands.
+Using Helm, any of the settings for your platform can be updated through a few simple commands.
 For example, you can use Helm to:

 * [Integrate an Auth system](https://www.astronomer.io/docs/enterprise/v0.16/manage-astronomer/integrate-auth-system)
 * [Add a registry backend](https://www.astronomer.io/docs/enterprise/v0.16/manage-astronomer/registry-backend)
 * [Change resource allocation limits](https://www.astronomer.io/docs/enterprise/v0.16/manage-astronomer/configure-platform-resources)
 * Update any other key-value pair specified in the [default configuration file](https://github.com/astronomer/docs/blob/main/enterprise/v0.16/reference/default.yaml)

-To do so:
+To configure these settings without upgrading, follow the steps below.

-#### 1. Open your config.yaml file.
+### 1. Open Your config.yaml File

 This file was created when you installed Astronomer using one of the following guides: